itmm/hex/docs/index.md

 ### Including fragments
 * a fragment can be included into another fragment with the `@k(@put)` command
-* of course you must not include a fragment that directly or indirectly includes the current fragment
+* you must not include a fragment that directly or indirectly includes the current fragment, because that will result in a cycle
+* `hx` prevents cyclic includes
 * the inclusion will happen after all slides are processed
 * so it is possible to include a fragment that is not defined yet